SciML/DiffEqGPU.jl/docs/src/tutorials/lower_level_api.md

 to the CPU for the user.
 These overheads can be removed by directly using the lower level API elements of EnsembleGPUKernel.

-The example below provides a way to generate solves using lower level API with lower overheads:
+The example below provides a way to generate solves using the lower level API with lower overheads:

 ```julia
 using DiffEqGPU, StaticArrays, CUDA